SixArm/sixarm-company-confidentiality-agreement/README.md

 (company address):

-hereafter referred to as the "Receiving Party"
+hereafter referred to as the "Receiving Party".

 to participate in discussions regarding: